microsoft/botbuilder-tools/README.md

 ## Nightly builds

-Nightly builds are based on the latest development code which means they may or may not be stable and probably won't be documented.
-These builds are better suited for more experienced users and developers although everyone is welcome to give them a shot and provide feedback.
+Nightly builds are generated using the latest code.
+Therefore, they may not be stable, and most likely lack up to date documentation.
+These builds are better suited for more experienced users, although everyone is welcome to use them and provide feedback.

 You can get the latest nightly build of MSBot from the [BotBuilder MyGet](https://botbuilder.myget.org/gallery) feed.
 To install the nightly -